aregsar/aregsarblog/blog/2019/how-to-setup-your-github-pages-blog-structure-in-five-minutes/index.md

       <a href="https://aregsar.com">Posts</a> | <a href="https://aregsar.com/about">About</a> | <a href="https://alwaysdeployed.com/tools">Tools</a>
       {{ "{{" }} content }}
 ```

+Markdown can not be used in the layout.html file since the layout is a html file and will not be converted by jekyll.

+The snppet above shows the anchor tags pasted right above the `{{ "{{" }} content }}` parameter.

 ## Added markdown navigation links and content to home page